Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Related Literature

 \subsection{Portfolio Theory and Diversification}

-In the field of portfolio management, there have been an extensive list of portfolio selection methods since H. Markowitz in 1952 introduced Modern Portfolio Theory \cite{10.2307/2975974}.
-The concept of diversification starts from Markowitz, and his question: What explains diversification?
-Together with Tobin (1958) created the two-factor model (Expected value and Variance) and the mean-variance framework, that relies on investors’ rationality and risk aversion\cite{RePEc:oup:restud:v:25:y:1958:i:2:p:65-86}.
-Then, the Capital Asset Pricing Model (CAPM) is derived from the two-factor approach, by Sharpe (1964) \cite{RePEc:bla:jfinan:v:19:y:1964:i:3:p:425-442} and Lintner (1965) \cite{10.2307/1924119}, as an equilibrium for the mean-variance framework starting the asset pricing literary movement.
-Lintner, developed formal proofs for the justification of the use of variance as risk measure, by connecting the assumptions of uncertainty and rational behavior, using expected utility theory, probability, market risk conditions and assumptions on the market competition and expectations \cite{RePEc:bla:jfinan:v:20:y:1965:i:4:p:587-615}.
-The next movement comes from the empirical analysis of the two-factor approach, the Efficient Capital Markets Hypothesis (EMH) and Rational Expectations.
-Fama (1970) develops a framework to test (EMH) \cite{RePEc:bla:jfinan:v:25:y:1970:i:2:p:383-417}.
+In the field of portfolio management, there has been an extensive list of portfolio selection methods since \citep{10.2307/2975974} introduced Modern Portfolio Theory.
+The concept of diversification starts with Markowitz, and his question: What explains diversification?. \citep{RePEc:oup:restud:v:25:y:1958:i:2:p:65-86} created the two-factor model (expected value and variance) and the mean-variance framework, that relies on investors’ rationality and risk aversion.
+Then, the Capital Asset Pricing Model (CAPM) is derived from the two-factor approach in \citep{RePEc:bla:jfinan:v:19:y:1964:i:3:p:425-442,10.2307/1924119} as equilibrium for the mean-variance framework starting the asset pricing literary movement.
+Lintner developed formal proofs for the justification of the use of variance as a risk measure, by connecting the assumptions of uncertainty and rational behavior, using expected utility theory, probability, market risk conditions and assumptions on the market competition and expectations \citep{RePEc:bla:jfinan:v:20:y:1965:i:4:p:587-615}.
+The next movement comes from the empirical analysis of the two-factor approach, the Efficient Capital Markets Hypothesis (EMH), and Rational Expectations.
+In \citep{RePEc:bla:jfinan:v:25:y:1970:i:2:p:383-417} a framework to test (EMH) is developed.
 Empirical evidence suggests CAPM delivers poor results for diversification.
-Others, like Roll (1977), argue that CAPM is not testable for diversification as market portfolio is unobserved \cite{RePEc:eee:jfinec:v:4:y:1977:i:2:p:129-176}.

-Further developments come from Merton (1973), with a dynamic extension of the traditional CAPM from Sharpe and Lintler \cite{RePEc:rje:bellje:v:4:y:1973:i:spring:p:141-183}.
-Investment opportunity evolves in time by means of stochasticity of the risk-free rate and Markov theorem allows for the first two moments explain portfolio selection, both with restrictive assumptions in continuity, free-arbitrage, and others.
-This movement further developed in all theory behind derivatives pricing, however there are strong empirical evidence that suggest all these models have unrealistic assumptions \cite{HAUG201197}.
+Others, as in \citep{RePEc:eee:jfinec:v:4:y:1977:i:2:p:129-176}, argue that CAPM is not testable for diversification as market portfolio is unobserved.
+Further developments come from \citep{RePEc:rje:bellje:v:4:y:1973:i:spring:p:141-183}, with a dynamic extension of the traditional CAPM from Sharpe and Lintler.
+Investment opportunity evolves over time by means of the stochasticity of the risk-free rate and the Markov theorem allows for the first two moments to explain portfolio selection, both with restrictive assumptions in continuity, free-arbitrage, and others.
+This movement further developed in all theories behind derivatives pricing, however, there is strong empirical evidence that suggests all these models have unrealistic assumptions as in \citep{HAUG201197}.